 "Mom, no!"
 Chihiro quickly responded.
 "I…I tripped in the fountain when I was leaving the parking garage this morning."

 "Oh" her mom replied, looking a little confused.

 "So, did the cops say anything else?"
 Chihiro redirected.

 "Oh, yes.
-The car, they said, was found in the garage, with one side completely crushed in, and the other hanging over the fifth floor railing – with the driver's door open!
+The car, they said, was found in the garage, with one side completely crushed in, and the other hanging over the fourth floor railing – with the driver's door open!
 If you had been inside…" She trailed off, and her eyes zeroed in on Chihiro, who had to struggle to keep her face composed.
 So that really did happen – the accident, the car, everything.
 The air was suddenly a little harder to breathe.
 The pulse in her head accelerated.
 The edges of the room began to twist and squiggle over one another like worms.